How to budget when you’re a freelancer

 Forgetting, of course, that at least 25% of every invoice you get paid should be put aside to pay your tax contributions (and perhaps student loan repayments), you’ve worked hard, now you can play hard!
 Perhaps….

-As a remote worker I’ve realised that a significant amount of my disposable income is spent in cafes.
-With no office outside of my bedroom, I regularly escape to nearby coffee shops and quirky daytime bars or public libraries to set up office for the day.
+I spend a significant amount of my disposable income in cafes.
+With no office outside of my bedroom, I regularly escape to nearby coffee shops and quirky daytime bars or public libraries to set up my office for the day.

 There are also extensive costs for social outings.
-Now that my social needs are not met by moaning about a co-worker with another colleague at the office water-cooler, my free time is filled with different necessary social activities.
+Moaning about a co-worker with another colleague at the office water-cooler.
+So I fill my free time with different but necessary social activities.
 An expensive gym membership, trips to the theatre and extensive pub visits are all bringing my bank balance down daily.

 With perseverance and hard work, I began to drag myself out of the red.
 Getting a loan when your income fluctuates is practically impossible, so I knew I had to reverse my spending habits to not live on my credit card but instead be pre-paying monthly.

 Watching my available money decrease over the month really helped level out my spending habits and curb my costs.
-Now, I try not to go to cafes everyday and when I do, I slow down my intake of calories, saving on cash and the cost of new clothes with elastic waistbands!
+Now, I try not to go to cafes every day and when I do, I slow down my intake of calories, saving on cash and the cost of new clothes with elastic waistbands!

 I’ve also started a separate jar for other expenses to ensure I am putting money aside for any ‘workplace’ incidents.
 If I need to upgrade my laptop, or just buy more printer paper- the usual costs you wouldn’t think twice about pinching from the office stationery cupboard- it’ll come from my allocated jar.